strasse34/pp4/TESTING.md

 ### Image Ratio Standardization:

 In the quote section, I standardized the aspect ratios of images to maintain consistency.
 This not only improved visual appeal but also eliminated layout reflows, contributing to better performance. <Br>
-Below are the final results of google lighthouse score:<br>
+Below are the final results of google lighthouse score:

 **Desktop: Home Page**
 ![Final lighthouse score: descktop, home page](static/docs/images/testing/lighthouse-desktop-homepage-2.png)